 - Choose where and when to show your campaigns and optin forms: on specific pages, categories or posts, to certain users, on specific schedule, via shortcode, and more.

 - View conversion and impression analytics or your campaigns and messages using a free add-on.

 How to set up MailPoet (the best WordPress newsletter plugin)

 MailPoet is the most popular email newsletter plugin for WordPress.
-More than 300,000 websites use MailPoet to send email newsletters.
-It’s free for up to 1,000 subscribers, and the best part is that you get full access to premium features and the MailPoet Sending Service.
+More than 500,000 websites use MailPoet to send email newsletters.
+Our Starter plan is free for up to 1,000 subscribers, and the best part is that you get full access to the MailPoet Sending Service.